 Protect Your Gums to Save Your Smile

 The gums in your mouth play an extremely important role in keeping the teeth in place and protecting their roots from damage and decay.
 The gum health is the cornerstone of your overall wellbeing.
 If the gums themselves become infected that can eventually lead to gaps in your smile and can further progress to affect the bone that supports your teeth.
 Left untreated, this condition can have serious effects not only on your gums and oral health, but your overall health as well.
-In fact, aside from tooth decay the biggest threat to your smile is this preventable infection called gum (periodontal) disease.
+In fact, aside from tooth decay the biggest threat to your smile is this preventable infection called gum (periodontal) disease which is typically caused by poor brushing and flossing habits that allow plaque (a sticky deposit of bacteria) to build up on the teeth and harden.

 Dr. Tufa and our hygienists check your teeth and gums for deep gum pockets and early signs of gum disease during periodic exams and cleaning appointments.
 If found, they will recommend appropriate periodontal disease treatment to get rid of the harmful bacteria causing the issue and to restore your oral health.